 Outside of the U.S.?

 From an immigration standpoint, an international student holds an F-1 visa and/or F-1 non-immigrant status.
 Most of our international students come to Cooper as F-1 international students.
 To become an F-1 student at Cooper, you must first be fully admitted to a program of study.
-After being admitted, making your deposit and completing the Citizenship Verification Form, our ISA Office will reach out to you with the next steps to become an F-1 student.
+After being admitted, making your deposit, and completing the Citizenship Verification Form, our ISS Office will reach out to you with the next steps to become an F-1 student.